Stop the Dismantling of Public Education

 Higher education is also under a privatization attack.
 Corporate-backed reformers are imposing profit-based models onto higher education.
 Professors are under tremendous pressure to bring funding into the university, rather than focusing on doing good academic work that will benefit the greater society.
 The labor protections that professors fought hard to achieve through the tenure system are under threat of being dismantled with the increased exploitation of adjunct and other non-tenure-track faculty whose labor produces value for colleges and universities far beyond what they receive in wages and benefits.

-At the same time, state legislatures are starving public universities of funding, which is pushing the cost of higher education onto the backs of individual students and their families, while university costs have continued to rise due to top-heavy, corporate-style administration.
-43.2 million Americans are crippled by student loan debt.
-Overall student debt is now over $1.73 trillion, with average student debt over $36,406.
+Over 43 million Americans are crippled by student loan debt.
+Overall student debt is now over $1.74 trillion, with average student debt over $37,000.
 The cost of college has risen eight times faster than wages over the last 40 years.
 It’s no surprise that 7.8 percent of student loans are in delinquency or default, with a disproportionate number of those who default being low-income students or students of color who have been hoodwinked into attending private for-profit colleges and trade schools.

 1. Demands Congress: